dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 Moreover, tests are done on the test database, but the test cleaning is required (see TestDataGeneratorBase.CleanDatabaseFromTestData).

+Note: use these tests without containerized application and for the database that is locally installed.

 ### .Tests.Integration.Container :heavy_check_mark:

 This layer contains integrations tests.